d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/glove.md

 let us first revisit
-the skip-gram model in :numref:`subsec_skip-gram`, but interpreting it from the perspective of global statistics of co-occurrences.
+the skip-gram model in :numref:`subsec_skip-gram`, but interpreting it using global corpus statistics such as co-occurrence counts.

-## Skip-Gram with Global Statistics
+## Skip-Gram with Global Corpus Statistics

 Denoting by $q_{ij}$
 the conditional probability